xeolabs/xeolabs.github.com/_posts/2018-03-24-biodigital-human.md

 ### Human Developer API Origins

 Before Human, I'd also done some open source experiments with controlling SceneJS via a JSON-RPC message protocol, and we used those to get started with our [developer API](https://developer.biodigital.com/).
+One of my inspirations was JSON-based messaging system Paul Brunt had built into his WebGL-based [GLGE](http://www.glge.org) engine.
 <br><br>
 Some of those experiments were: